ChristophPlasil/in-demo-brochure/docs/source/annex2.rst

    * B = the distance from the GPS antenna to the stern.
    * C = the distance from the GPS antenna to the port side (left side).
    * D = the distance from the GPS antenna to the starboard side (right side).

+   Hello Jean Noel I really like this, let's see what will happen to my edit (of course it shall not be accepted). :-)